mphoittech/-oracle-simphony-pricing-zones/docs/process-flows.md

 * Monitor trading performance and pricing behavior

-  * Look for discrepancies, configuration-defacts, or pricing issues
+  * Look for discrepancies, configuration defects, or pricing issues
 * Adjust EMC configuration as needed

   * Finalize for full deployment once testing is successful